jh-yi/DND-Diko-WWWR/README.md

 A: No, the models should have the same architecture, but you can finetune both models separately.

 ## Cite
+If you find this dataset useful for your research, please cite our [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4549653):
+@article{yi4549653non,
+  title={Non-Invasive Diagnosis of Nutrient Deficiencies in Winter Wheat and Winter Rye Using Uav-Based Rgb Images}, author={Yi, Jinhui and Lopez, Gina and Hadir, Sofia and Weyler, Jan and Klingbeil, Lasse and Deichmann, Marion and Gall, Juergen and Seidel, Sabine J}, journal={Available at SSRN 4549653}
+}
+@article{yi2020deep,
+    title={Deep Learning for Non-Invasive Diagnosis of Nutrient Deficiencies in Sugar Beet Using RGB Images},
+    author={Yi, Jinhui and Krusenbaum, Lukas and Unger, Paula and Hüging, Hubert and Seidel, Sabine J and Schaaf, Gabriel and Gall, Juergen},
+    journal={Sensors},
+    volume={20},
+    pages={5893},
+    year={2020},
+}

 ## License